 While the majority of students live in residence halls, some choose to live off-campus.
 These students manage the responsibilities associated with independent living such as paying bills, doing chores, coordinating roommate relationships, and living alongside non-student neighbors.

 The College of the Holy Cross is an integral part of the College Hill neighborhood and the City of Worcester.
 Facilitating a considerate and respectful community among the College and local residents is essential to the College’s mission.
-The College’s Off-Campus Living Policy provides more information regarding students expectations for living off-campus.
+The College’s Off-Campus Living Policy provides more information regarding the College's expectations for students living off-campus.

 To apply to live off-campus, students must submit a fully completed Off-Campus Living Application as well as a Parent Consent form.
 As the total number of students allowed to live off-campus is limited, not all applications will be approved.
 Once given the approval to live off-campus, and after signing a final lease agreement, students are expected to confirm their off-campus address with the Office of Residence Life & Housing.
 Students are advised to NOT sign a lease until they have received official notice of permission to live off-campus.
 Legally committing to live off-campus without College approval could result in the student being financially responsible for both an off-campus housing lease as well as on-campus housing fees.